jamesclair/JamesClair/README.md

   <details><summary>API First</summary>
   <ul>
-  <li> The platform should be able to receive and respond quickly to very large, apikey and fluctuating volumes of data from remote connections.
+  <li> The platform should be able to receive and respond quickly to very large fluctuating volumes of data from remote connections.
 As well as support concurrent, and geographically sparse connections from users of any externally exposed APIs and UIs.
 Both types of connections should be scalable, load balanced, and deployable to MOST global regions.</li>
   <li> Data sent should be stored and replicated to a distributed and highly available datastore.</li>
   <li> The service should be highly available starting at three 99.9's and moving to four 99.99% uptime with monitoring.</li>
+  <li> All connections must be encrypted, authenticated and authorized by an apikey or jwt</li>
   </ul>
   </details>